Peer Support Team

 The Peer Support Team members are advanced Master or Doctoral students in the School of Public Health (SPH) or who are dedicated to helping their peers succeed academically in quantitative methods and writing related courses at SPH.
 Schedule an appointment with a member of the Peer Support Team today!

-The Peer Support Team is composed of 3 members: a Writing Specialist, and two Quantitative Methods Specialists.
+The Peer Support Team is composed of: a Writing Specialist, and a Quantitative Methods Specialist.
 The team offers:

 • In-person or virtual individual, group sessions, and workshops to help students with writing and quantitative methods